ygdanchoi/atari-tempest/README.md

-# Bowtie Brutality IN SPACE
+# Atari Tempest Lite

 Play Here

 ## About

-Bowtie Brutality IN SPACE is a retro browser game built with JavaScript and Canvas.
+Atari Tempest Lite is a retro browser game built with JavaScript and Canvas.
 Inspired by Tempest, a 1981 arcade game by Atari, it calculates vectors on the fly to render three-dimensional surfaces.

 ## How to Play